fahadhafizdev/flutter-simple-pagination/README.md

 # flutter_simple_pagination

-this is a simple flutter pagination
+this is a simple flutter pagination no state management

 ## Getting Started